benjaminhuanghuang/rust-study/#Ownership-Borrow/README.md

 # Ownership and Borrowing

-Remember, the owner is a function(), which has the responsibility to free the memory.
+Remember, the owner is a function() or a code section{}, which has the responsibility to free the memory.
 If the owner goes out of scope, the memory will be freed.

 ## String